meanbee/magecert/sales.md

 ### `Mage_Sales_Model_Quote`

 This is what an order is before it is converted into an order.
 It is built up over the course of a session by a customer and when it is saved it is converted to an order using the `Mage_Sales_Model_Service_Quote::submitAll()` method.
-That mehtod using the `Mage_Sales_Model_Convert_Quote` model to facilitte this.
+That method using the `Mage_Sales_Model_Convert_Quote` model to facilitate this.

 ### `Mage_Sales_Model_Service_Order`